skidpa/angular-polis-app/README.md

 once a place has been selected or the user has made a seach each event will be showed as single cards on the right side of the map.

+The user can also choose to show the map as a normal streetmap or satellite

 # CrimeApp